Peripatopsidae: Description

-Distribution
+Distribution and habitat

 The distribution of the Peripatopsidae (also known as southern velvet worms) is circumaustral; in particular, they inhabit Australasia, South Africa and Chile.
 Most genera in this family are found in Australia, one genus (Peripatoides) is found in New Zealand, and another (Ooperipatellus) is found in both; two genera (Opisthopatus and Peripatopsis) are found in South Africa, two others (Metaperipatus and Paropisthopatus) are found in Chile, and one other (Paraperipatus) is found in Indonesia and New Guinea.

+Classification

 Phylogeny

 Peripatopsidae is divided into two main clades: one with members in South Africa and Chile, and another with members in Australasia.
 The majority of species belong to the Australasian clade, with most occurring in Australia.
 Below is a genus-level phylogeny of Peripatopsid velvet worms.
 This phylogenetic tree does not include all genera.

 Genera

 The family contains the following genera: